ysw0421/Unity-AR-Project/README.md

 We need OpenCV for Unity.unitypackage on this project </br>
-I have OpenCV for Unity.unitypackage on my Google Drive
+I have OpenCV for Unity.unitypackage on my Google Drive</br>

+You should have AFRICAN ANIMALS PACK.zip file which is the material of the Lioness file.</br>